ktn1618/staticresume/README.md

 2. Deployed as an Amazon S3 static website
 3. Should be accessible via HTTPS
 4. Have a custom domain name
-5. Include a Javascript visitor counter
-6. Visitor count stored on DynamoDB
-7. The site must communicate with DynamoDB via Lambda and API Gateway
-8. Lambda and API Gateway should be deployed with AWS SAM CLI
-9. Website automatically updates on push to GitHub